whblondeau/json-declarative-tools/jn-path/README.md

-JSNPath defines structural constraints on a JSON object.
+JNPath defines structural constraints on a JSON object.
 These constraints operates in two senses:

-  - They can be evaluated with respect to a JSON instance to yield a boolean result of _conformance_, which is the basis of JSNSchema.
+  - They can be evaluated with respect to a JSON instance to yield a boolean result of _conformance_, which is the basis of JNSchema.

   - They can